-Current semester balances must be \$0 before students may begin the next semester.
-UPIKE's Board of Trustees reserves the right to change the schedule of tuition and fees, without advance notice, and to make such changes applicable to present as well as future students of KYCOM, and to establish additional fees or charges for special services whenever, in their opinion, such actions are deemed advisable.
-All inquiries concerning the above policies and all requests for refunds should be directed to the Assistant Dean of Graduate and Professions.
+The Board of Trustees of the University of Pikeville reserves the right to change the schedule of tuition and fees, without advance notice, and to make such changes applicable to current and future students of KYCOM.
+They may establish additional fees or charges for special services whenever, in their opinion, such actions are deemed advisable.
+All inquiries concerning the above policies and all requests for refunds should be directed to the University of Pikeville Business Office and KYCOM Office of Student Affairs and Academic Excellence.